tariqdaouda/pyGeno/pyGeno/doc/source/index.rst

 * SNPs from **next-gen** sequencing

-pyGeno was designed to be:
+pyGeno is a python package that  was designed to be:

 * Fast to install.
 It has no dependencies but its own backend: `rabaDB`_.
 * Fast to run and memory efficient, so you can use it on your laptop.